 An interesting episode develops as the brothers are released from prison and Joseph requires only one of them to remain as hostage.
 They discuss their sin against Joseph thinking that God was now punishing them for it in an appropriate way.
 (This is the only time in Genesis where sinners acknowledge the guilt and responsibility of their sins.)

-Joseph can understand their conversations of course but they don't realize this because he spoke through an interpreter.
+Joseph can understand their conversations but they don't realize this because he spoke through an interpreter.
 Reuben defends some of his actions but says that this is God's punishment which they deserve.
 They can go but must leave one behind, if they return they must bring Benjamin with them.

 24He turned away from them and wept.
 But when he returned to them and spoke to them, he took Simeon from them and bound him before their eyes.
 25Then Joseph gave orders to fill their bags with grain and to restore every man's money in his sack, and to give them provisions for the journey.
 And thus it was done for them.